dynasty919/stanford_algorithms/README.md

 # stanford_algorithms
-these codes are just for personal use. i have no intention to break to honor code whatsoever.
+these codes are just for personal use. i have no intention to break the honor code whatsoever.